 - Some agreements are not explicit about deposition in repositories.
 It is better to get this clarified before getting into agreement.

 - Always try to get the latest information regarding IR policy from the publisher’s website.

-sources will be helpful in determining the self-archiving policy of the
+- The following sources are helpful in determining the self-archiving policy

 - Publisher’s website

 The following explanations of terms commonly used will help authors to decide whether they are permitted to deposit their articles in repositories or not.

 - Preprints: Many publishers do permit authors to make the preprint version of the article available in repositories.
 By this they are referring to the pre-refereed version.
 If an author has deposited paper in the arXiv preprint server, then he/she could deposit the same in institutional repository.

 - Post-refereed version (Postprints): Some publishers will allow the post-refereed, final author version to get deposited in institutional repositories, but not in the PDF format as they appears in the journal.

 - Publisher’s PDF: Some publishers prefer the final PDF version to be used, as this is a clear indication that an article in a repository is the bona-fide version.